R-aryan/Warehouse_Apparel_Detection/README.md

 # Warehouse Apparel Detection

-- End to end object detection project using SSD(Single Shot Detection).
+- End to end object detection project using YOLOV5.
 - The training is done using YOLO V5 framework.
 - The application is served as an REST API using Flask.